CrossR/rLog/README.md

     that is especially important to log.
 For example `echo "@LOG@: Cosmics disabled"` will cause `Cosmics disabled` to appear in the metadata log file separately, so it is more easily found.
 These values can be printed in anyway, as long as they appear in the terminal `stdout`/`stderr`.
+This must be explicitly enabled by passing `-p` or `--parse` to the CLI, since it can slow down commands considerably.

 ## Usage